patrickmmartin/errorcodeNX/article.md

 ```
     try
     {
-      // something that throws a typed_error<LibA::EPOR>
+      // something that throws a typed_error<LibA::ePOR>
-      // if LibA::EPOR is not a publically visible value,
+      // if LibA::ePOR is not a publically visible value,
       // it is not possible to write a handler for that case only
       // nor throw one, except for the code owning that identity
     }
-    catch (typed_error<LibA::EBAR> &e)
+    catch (typed_error<LibA::eBAR> &e)
     {
       // not caught
     }
     catch (std::runtime_error &e)
     {
-      // typed_error<LibA::EPOR> is caught here, conveniently
+      // typed_error<LibA::ePOR> is caught here, conveniently
     }
 ```